EnglishAdd to Favourites

 This course is designed for students who enjoy the study of texts, in order to formulate an understanding of how different perspectives of human nature are conveyed.
 They are provided support in developing their critical and creative skills, in order to become confident in expressing ideas about literature.
 Students will study Prose Fiction, Poetry, Drama and /or Film or Non Fiction.

 English Extension 1

 This course is aimed at students who have a sophisticated understanding of literature and who enjoy critically questioning and reflecting upon the composer’s purpose.
 This course requires students to independently research literary theory and how these philosophical underpinnings influence the ideas and narrative framework of a piece of literature.
 It demands students to embrace learning opportunities which are challenging.

-English Extension 2
+English Extension 2 (Year 12 Only)

 This course is focused around students producing a Major Work.
 It is designed for students who are independent learners and who have an interest in a particular topic that they would like to pursue.
 The Major Work can be either creative or critical and must be validated through extensive investigation, which assists in developing this task.

-The IB Diploma gives students a rigorous and holistic alternative to the HSC.
-Currently the English Literature course is offered, where students must study Works in Translation, Detailed Study of Literature, Genre Study plus a selection of Novels, Short Stories and Poetry.
+English A Literature HL/SLCurrently the English A Literature course is offered, where students study Works in Translation, Detailed Study of Literature, Genre Study plus a selection of Novels, Short Stories and Poetry.
 The IB Diploma offers students an opportunity to consider their place in the world and how context and values transcend cultural borders.
-The English course is offered at both Standard and Higher level.
+The English A Literature course is offered at both Standard and Higher level.